 Puppy Boot Camp Training Schedule

-Week 2: in addition to continuing all of the above we start work on, no jump, threshold training, no bark, stay, intro to the leash, crate training.
+Week 2: in addition to continuing all of the above, we start work on, no jump, threshold training, no bark, stay, intro to the leash, and crate training.

 Guardian Home Program

 We at Fun Wheatens believe in providing the best environment possible to all of our dogs.
 We have a system that we feel will give our breeding females the very best life possible while still allowing us to share happy, healthy puppies with all of you!